Fixtures and kick-off times for matchday 15

 Matchday 15 of the 2018 FIFA World Cup will produce a lot of thrills

 Senegal will be counting on their game against Colombia for redemption.
-The Senegalese need at least a draw a draw to lift the flag of Africa high as the surviving African in the ongoing Mundial.
+The Senegalese need at least a draw to lift the flag of Africa high as the surviving Africans in the ongoing Mundial.

-Colombia can progress through to the knock out stage if they beat Senegal.
+Colombia can progress through to the knockout stage if they beat Senegal.

 Poland who are on their way out of the competition after defeats in their first two games can sink Japan along with them, should they churn out the results in the other group 'G' game